sib-swiss/containers-snakemake-training/docs/course_material/day2/7_hpc_snakemake.md

 - Optimise resource usage in your workflow using the `resources` directive.
 - Run your Snakemake workflow in an HPC environment using SLURM.
 - Set up workflow-specific configuration profiles.
-- Define rule-specific resource settings in the Snakefile.

 ## Material